 - Alanna from the Tortall Universe deliberately practices at using her sword left-handed after her right arm is injured during training to become a knight.
 She keeps up the ambidextrous sword usage even after she's healed, which becomes a Chekhov's Skill in a duel against the Big Bad.

-- Orm, the main character from The Long Ships, is left-handed as a result of rowing a starboard oar on a slave galley for five years.
+- Orm, the main character from The Long Ships, is left-handed as a result of rowing a starboard oar on a slave galley for five years (though it is mentioned that he still prefers to throw javelins with his right).
 It is commented upon when he duels, that this makes shieldwork more difficult both for him and the right-handed man he's fighting.

 - Margin Play: The protagonist, Amber Eckert, is a lefty, although that fact is never specifically mentioned.
 There are plenty of clues though, starting in the very first chapter when she carries a rolled-up newspaper in her left hand as she approaches an Angry Guard Dog.
 It becomes rather important late in the book.